 I began to carry my DSLR at all times.
 Whenever I saw something interesting there was almost always someone engrossed with their mobile device in the frame.
 I began to wonder about this and about how these devices influence human relations, so I proceeded to explore these questions with pictures.

 Recently, I began to share my pictures for the first time, accompanied by my thoughts and feelings while in the moment of taking each picture, and in a way that chronicles the evolution of my project.
 I thought, since Instagram is designed for mobile devices, what more appropriate medium to begin sharing pictures that aspire to prompt reflection on the seemingly perpetual demands of the mobile/cell phone?
-Here's the link: Smartphone Behavior
+Here's the link: screenseverywherescreens

 You might see yourself.
 Tell me who you are.